juliusross1/Accessible-LaTeX-Thesis-Template/LaTeXMLonGitHub.md

 Note: If you are using a Personal Access Token (PAT) to use github then you must make sure that "workflows" is enabled in your PAT.

-If you are familiar with git you can now use this repository with whatever tools you normally use.
-Or you may want to user overleaf (see below).
+If you are familiar with git you can now use this repository with whatever tools you normally use (e.g. VSCode).
+Or you may want to use Overleaf (see below).

 ## Running LaTeXML within GitHub